Nutritional deficiencies after bariatric surgery

 Iron is an important mineral that supports the production of red blood cells and helps to fight fatigue.
 An iron deficiency will be noticeable quite quickly: lack of energy, fatigue, headache, dizziness, concentration problems… A clear iron deficiency may reduce your immunity, leading to increased risk of diseases.

 Vitamin D is a fat soluble vitamin, obtained partly from sun exposure (UV light), through the skin, and partly from food.
 Vitamin D ensures a good immunity and strong bones and teeth by helping with the absorption of calcium and phosphorus from nutrition.
 In case of a lack of sun exposure and/or a low dietary intake, vitamin D deficiency may occur.
 Moreover, vitamin D deficiencies are very common among people who have undergone bariatric surgery.
 That is because vitamin D is stored mainly in the fat mass, as a result of which these people run a great risk of having a vitamin D deficiency already before bariatric surgery.
 A lasting vitamin D deficiency may lead to several disorders.

 Don’t forget the proteins

-Proteins are needed to build up cells and tissues.
+Proteins are the building blocks of our bodies (bones) and help maintain muscle mass.
 In case of a lack of proteins, muscle atrophy may occur.
-After bariatric surgery, it may be difficult to take the daily recomended amount of proteins through nutrition.
+After bariatric surgery, it may be difficult to take the daily recommended amount of proteins through nutrition.
 Supplementation may be recommended to help achieve this goal.